CodeYourFuture/CYF-PD/content/blocks/working-software-and-done/readme.md

       * Propose something you could offer other than working software that is valuable or convenient for your role.
 For example, a video demo of the software.
 Or a specification of the product you are going to build.

-      * Propose how this is “more valuable” than working software from your point of view.
+      * Describe why this is *more valuable* than working software from your point of view.

       * The whole group should discuss if this is better or worse than delivering valuable working software.
 Sometimes the answer will be “yes”.
 ---